DigiLEAN/DigiLean.Connect/docs/enterprise/connect-sharepoint-sites.md

 }
 ```

-3. Use the `Create permissions` method to create “read” permission to the site for the DigiLEAN Connector app.
+3. Use the `Create permissions` method to grant “read” permission to the site for the "DigiLEAN Connect Sharepoint Site" app.

 ```http